 If DQ5 goes high during a program or erase operation, writing the reset command returns the device to reading array data (also applies during Erase Suspend).

-See the applicable "AC Characteristics" section for parameters, and to the Figure 13 for the timing waveforms.
+See "AC Characteristics" for parameters, and to Figure 13 for the timing diagram.

 Autoselect Command Sequence